goharbor/harbor/tests/testcases/Group7-Replication/7-02-Proj-replication-rules-edit.md

 # Expect Outcome:

-* In step 2, Rule can be edited and error hint works correctly.
+* In step 2, Rule can be edited and error hint works correctly,if rule is enabled, should see jobs start.
 * In step 3, Rule can not be edited.

 # Possible Problems: